RileyRust/FinalProject/README.md

 part3
 - [x] users can view and checkout books
 - [x] user can see what books they have checked out
-- [ ] book checkout are stored in the API
+- [x] book checkout are stored in the API //help